 Hiroshima's Peace Memorial Park (平和記念公園, Heiwa Kinen Koen) is one of the most prominent features of the city.
-Even visitors not looking for the Peace Park will likely stumble upon the large park of over 120,000 square meters.
+Even visitors not looking for it will likely stumble upon the large park of over 120,000 square meters.
 Its trees, lawns, and walking paths are in stark contrast to the surrounding downtown area.

 Before the bomb, the area of what is now the Peace Park was the political and commercial heart of the city.
 For this reason, it was chosen as the pilot's target.
 Four years to the day after the bomb was dropped, it was decided that the area would not be redeveloped but instead devoted to peace memorial facilities.

 The park's main facility is the Peace Memorial Museum.
-Consisting of two building, the museum surveys the history of Hiroshima and the advent of the nuclear bomb.
-Its main focus though is on the events of August 6; the dropping of the bomb and its outcome in human suffering.
-The personal details displayed are quite upsetting, and serve to remind that we should not take peace for granted.
+Consisting of two buildings, the museum surveys the history of Hiroshima and the advent of the nuclear bomb.
+Its main focus though is on the events of August 6: the dropping of the bomb and its outcome in human suffering.
+The personal details displayed are quite upsetting and serve to remind that we should not take peace for granted.